Los Cerrillos, New Mexico: History

 The first, confirmable human presence on the Galisteo River occurred around 10,500 years ago.
 Over the centuries, both large and small communities spread throughout the Galisteo Basin.
 Archeological evidence of pre-Columbian human inhabitants includes pottery, vases, cups, eating and cooking utensils, stone hammers, wedges, mauls, and religious items.

 The Ancestral Puebloans began mining Cerrillos turquoise in approximately 700-900 AD.
 Evidence of established long-term settlements, dating back to the 13th century, includes pit-house villages.
 In the 14th century, there was increased upheaval and conflict between communities, including the burning of the Burnt Corn Ruin.
 During the 15th century, an influx of Apache and Navajo in the Galisteo Basin influenced and impacted the Puebloans.
 By the time Francisco Vázquez de Coronado arrived in the region, circa 1540–42, a number of indigenous settlements were abandoned.

 Mining in the Cerrillos Hills continued with the arrival of Spanish colonizers.
 The Native peoples were used for slave labor to mine these materials out of the hills under Spanish colonial rule.
 In 1581, the Spanish identified lead-silver deposits in “Sierra de San Mateo,” the modern Cerrillos Hills.
 At the turn of the 17th century, the Spanish permanently settled in the area.
 During the 1660s, however, a drought put economic pressure on the Spanish, while Puebloans abandoned settlements and Plains Indians conducted raids.
 A Spanish explorer, Antonio de Espejo, wrote about these treasures being mined at a place of “little hills."
 This is the source of Cerrillos' name.

 In 1680, a landslide occurred in the hills, causing mines to cave in and bury about 25 miners.
 When the Spanish attempted to restart mining operations, the Native workers revolted.
 Around 1695-1696 Diego de Vargas appointed Alonso Rael de Aguilar as alcalde of the mining camp El Real de Los Cerrillos.
-However, tumultuous events in the late 17th century – drought, small pox, and ongoing raids – effectively ended Native turquoise mining.
+However, tumultuous events in the late 17th century – drought, smallpox, and ongoing raids – effectively ended Native turquoise mining.
 The Tewa people left the area, though there were efforts in the early 18th century to repopulate with reassembled Tanos.